YU-Zhejian/art_modern/Readme.md

 ### Using UNIX Pipelines

-With UNIX pipelines, we can redirect the input and output of `art_modern` from or to another files of processes.
-Following example reads FASTA reference from `/dev/stdin` (Standard Input), and writes compressed FASTQ, PWA, and sorted BAM file.
+With UNIX pipelines, we can redirect the input and output of `art_modern` from/to another file/processes.
+Following example reads FASTA reference from `/dev/stdin` (Standard Input), and writes compressed FASTQ, PWA, and sorted BAM files.

 This example requires [gzip](https://www.gnu.org/software/gzip/), [pigz](https://zlib.net/pigz/), [SAMtools](https://github.com/samtools/samtools), and [xz-utils](https://tukaani.org/xz/).